dabit3/beginning-webpack/README.md

-# Beginner's guide to Webpack Repo
+# Beginner's Guide to Webpack Repo

 #### This goes along with the medium post [Beginner's Guide to Webpack](https://medium.com/@dabit3/beginner-s-guide-to-webpack-b1f1a3638460)